jai-rathinavel/Fabric-Notebooks/Aug-2025-Contest/Readme.md

 Advanced Options: Configure advanced settings for each refresh operation, such as:

-Refresh Type (Full, DataOnly, Calculate, etc.)

-Retry Count

-Max Parallelism

-Commit Mode

-Apply Refresh Policy
+Refresh Type, Retry Count, Max Parallelism, Commit Mode, Apply Refresh Policy

 Refresh Monitoring: Visualizes the SSAS trace output as a Gantt chart upon completion, showing the duration of each step.